LimePoint/opschain/docs/reference/concepts/actions.md

 If your resources or actions rely on external software the image used for these containers can be modified to add extra packages or executables.
 The image may also be modified to optimise the performance of build steps by performing tasks as part of the step image build rather than as part of the step execution.

-_Please Note: The `opschain-action`/`opschain-dev` scripts do not currently support using a custom Dockerfile.
-A [workaround](../troubleshooting.md#customising-the-opschain-development-environment) may assist with developing / testing resources that require additional packages._
+_Please Note: The [Docker development environment](../../docker_development_environment.md#using-custom-runner-images) guide provides instructions on using a custom step runner image with `opschain-action`/`opschain-dev`._

 ### Dockerfile location